AboutObjects/Modelmatic/README.md

 #### Defining Relationships

-Core Data allows you to define one-to-one and one-to-many relationships between entities.
+Core Data allows you to define to-one and to-many relationships between entities.
 Modelmatic will automatically create and populate nested objects for which you've defined relationships.
-For instance, the Modelmatic example app defines a one-to-many relationship from the `Author` entity to the `Book` entity.
+For instance, the Modelmatic example app defines a to-many relationship from the `Author` entity to the `Book` entity.
 To create an `Author` instance along with its nested array of books, you simply initialize an `Author` with a JSON dictionary as follows:

 ```swift
 let author = Author(dictionary: $0, entity: entity)